 I am still not quite at the point of believing there’s a conspiracy, but the information below is not helping matters.
 I’m starting to feel like Fox Mulder from the X-files television show.
 It is bizarre how often diabetes diet advisers feel the need to add the obligatory statement that goes something like this: “healthy foods high in fiber, such as whole grain cereals, breads, crackers, rice, and pasta.”
 There has to be a better way.
 Or at some point do you just gotta believe?

 Please view the image below, read the transcript/caption, think about it, and then read on.
-I took the screenshot in case the original link is taken down in the future.
-Here’s the original link.
+I took the screenshot in case the original link is taken down in the future – The link was taken down.

 So, did you think the same thing I did?
 Why on earth is an article about the benefits of leucine and omega-3 fat intake for diabetes health, leading off with a picture of grains?
 And did you notice the obligatory, “and whole wheat products…?
 I am mystified.
 Scully, help me out here!